kimlimjustin/xplorer/docs/docs/installation/Windows.md

-# Install Xplorer on Windows
+# Install Xplorer in Windows

 If you love using Windows, just download and install your installation (.exe) file.